jdlehman/js_render/README.md

 This config option is a boolean that specifies if the server render function and associated JS should be executed and run.
 When it is false, it only returns the span with the unique ID that the client side render function relies upon.
 This is meant for development purposes and enables things like console logging etc. that would normally cause errors in the `ExecJS` runtime.

 > Defaults to `true`

+**cache_size**

+Since ExecJS is expensive, components are cached.
+This controls the number of items to keep in the LRU (least recently used) cache, where the least recently used is evicted.

+> Defaults to 100

+**cache_ttl**

+Since ExecJS is expensive, components are cached.
+This controls the TTL (in seconds) of items in the LRU (least recently used) cache, where items are evicted once the TTL is reached.

+> Defaults to 600 seconds (10 minutes)

 ## Development